 In order to help enrolled landowners and others keep track of the current use debate in the Legislature and the implementation of any changes to the program, Vermont Property Publishing, Inc. is once again publishing an e-mail newsletter called Vermont Current Use Report.

 The Report is being published on an as-needed basis.
 Publication could be as often as twice a week, twice a month, or whenever news arises.
 The e-mail newsletter is most active during the legislative session in the winter and spring, but when there is relevant news about current use over the balance of the year, we’ll send out an e-mail newsletter then, too.
-In 2011 and 2012, the average number of e-mail editions sent over the course of the year was 17.
+Since 2011 the number of e-mail editions sent over the course of a year has ranged from 15 to 20.

 The Vermont Current Use Report includes stories and analysis about the latest legislative proposals; interviews with legislators, foresters, state officials, and others involved in the current use debate; notice of public hearings; and contact information for legislators and committees working on current use.
 We also cover other topics of interest to enrolled landowners, like land prices and the threat from invasive insects.